-Students take Students take the modules below: Semester Code Module Title 1/2 UCSI 3429 Contemporary Social Issues (half-module - University Core Curriculum) 1 HILS 2401 Introduction to Information and Communication Technology (half-module) 1 HILS 2411 Basics of Information Studies 1 HISF 2411 Basics of Professional Writing 1 HIRE 2411 Records Management 2 HISF 2432 Planning of Public Relations Programmes and Special Events 2 HISF 2452 Basic Management Concepts and Marketing of Information Services 2 HISF 2472 Office Management and Practice 2 HIRE 2432 Management of Registries Students furti hermore add the equiv valent of two (2) modules from the University Core Curriculum to their curriculum accordi ng to the following rules: Students with any one of the follow wing qualifications will be credited for ULCE 3419 English Communication and Study S Skills and will register for the single mo odule below: 4) in English First Language at NSSC Higher Level or the equivalent; h Second Language at NSSC Higher Level or the equivalent.
-Semester Code Module Title Prerequisite 1 ULEA 3419 English for Academic Purposes See above.
-Students with any one of the following qualifications will register for the two (2) modules below: nd Language at NSSC Higher Level or the equivalent; (b) A ^() , B or C symbol in English First/Second Language at NSSC Level or the equivalent; (c) a 1 ULCE 3419 English Communication and Study Skills See above.
-2 ULEA 3419 English for Academic Purposes ULCE 3419 Students with a D symbol in English First/Second Language at NSSC Ordinary Level, or the equivalent, take the double-module below: 1 & 2 ULEG 2410 English for General Communication (double-module)
+Students take the modules below: Semester Code Module Title 1/2 UCSI 3429 Contemporary Social Issues (half-module - University Core Curriculum) 1 HILS 2401 Introduction to Information and Communication Technology (half-module) 1 HILS 2411 Basics of Information Studies 1 HISF 2411 Basics of Professional Writing 1 HIRE 2411 Records Management 2 HISF 2432 Planning of Public Relations Programmes and Special Events 2 HISF 2452 Basic Management Concepts and Marketing of Information Services 2 HISF 2472 Office Management and Practice 2 HIRE 2432 Management of Registries Students fur rthermore add th ne equivalent of two (2) modules from the University Core Curriculum to their curriculum according to the ollowing rules: Students wi Students with any one of the following qualifications will be credited for ULCE 3419 English Communication and Study Skills and will register for the single module below: (a) a pass (minimum grade e 4) in English First Language at NSSC Higher Level or the equivalent; (b) grade 1 , 2 or 3 in Englis sh Second Language at NSSC Higher Level or the equivalent.
+Semester Code Module Title Prerequisite 1 ULEA 3419 l d See above.
+Students with any one of the following qualifications will register for the two (2) modules below: 1.7 Jane 1 Jane 1 Jane 1 1 Jane 1 1 1 Jane 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 (b) A(), B or C symbol in English First/Second Language at NSSC Level or the equivalent; (c) a pass in ULEG 2410 English for General Communication.
+1 ULCE 3419 English Communication and Study Skills See above 2 ULEA 3419 Students with a D symbol in English First/Second Language at NSSC Ordinary Level, or the equivalent, take the double-module below: 1 & 2 2 ULEG 2410 English for General Communication (double-module)